Board Of Directors

-Nineveh is our newest member of the board, joining in May 2023.
+Nineveh joined the Board in May 2023, after serving on the staff in a variety of positions for several years.
 Being passionate about animals her whole life, Nineveh left the corporate world to pursue her passion for animal welfare at Town Cats.
 By managing and growing the foster program at Town Cats, she ensured more animals were in homes and fewer in shelters.
 Nineveh continues to bring people and animals together in her current role as the Community Engagement Manager at Palo Alto Humane Society.
 She is excited to stay at Town Cats as a board member in order to serve as an advocate for all cats in the community.

 Nineveh received a B.S. in Chemistry from Santa Clara University and has 20 years of experience in biotechnology, sales, and program development.
 Nineveh enjoys spending her free time with her daughter and four cats (Shadow, Tito, Bamboo, and Linus)

 Gary joined the Board in October of 2023.
 He has long supported Town Cats, and rescue organizations.
 He has two feral rescue cats, Jaime (15) and Gandalf 10).

 Before his retirement from high tech, Gary held various positions such as Director of IT Applications for Electronic Arts, Director HR Technology and Payroll for Intuit, and Senior Director HR Technology/Strategy at Symantec.
 He brings a strong background in financial controls, as well as ethical treatment of people AND animals.
 His focus is on helping Town Cats be the best they can be through partnership, compassion, and respect for each cat.

 Gary has lived in the Gilroy area for the last 20 plus years.